k1any33/ReactExpenseTracker/README.md

 # ExpenseTracker

-This project is a simple expense tracker application built using useContext hook.
+This project is a simple expense tracker application built using React and useContext hook.
 It demonstrates basic functionalities such as adding and deleting transactions.

 It is also has a mini dashboard that allows users to track their total income and expenses.